nickwallen/whisper-note/README.md

 ## 🛠️ Technical Architecture

-**whisper-note** is a personal, privacy-focused application that uses a Retrieval-Augmented Generation (RAG) approach to generate clear summaries of your work activity from natural language queries.
+whisper-note uses a Retrieval-Augmented Generation (RAG) approach to generate clear summaries of your work activity from natural language queries.
 It combines semantic search, time-aware filtering, and creative prompting to provide accurate and relevant responses based on your own notes.

 ### Workflows